FernleafSystems/WordPress-CDNJS/readme.txt

 Donate link: http://www.icontrolwp.com/
 Tags: CDN, CDNJS, CSS, JS, CloudFlare
 Requires at least: 3.5.0
-Tested up to: 4.0
+Tested up to: 4.5
 Stable tag: 1.3.1

-CDNJS plugin allows you to include/replace Javascript and CSS libraries used on your WordPress site and serve them using <a href="">CDNJS.com</a>
+Replace Javascript and CSS libraries on your WordPress site with CloudFlare's FREE CDN

 == Description ==

-What is CDNJS?
+= What is CDNJS? =

 This is best described in [this article on Cloudflare.com](http://blog.cloudflare.com/cdnjs-the-fastest-javascript-repo-on-the-web).